 Compensation for delayed flights depends on the distance of the flight and the length of the delay—not the ticket price.
 Compensation levels are fixed under EU Regulation 261, which is still applicable in the UK post-Brexit.

-Passengers are entitled to up to £520 each in compensation for delayed and cancelled flights.
-You could have a claim if:
+Passengers may be entitled to up to £520 each in compensation for delayed or cancelled flights under UK law.

 Your flight arrived at least three hours later than scheduled

-Your flight departed from or arrived at a UK/EU airport on a UK/EU airline
+The flight departed from a UK/EU airport, or arrived on a UK/EU airline.

 The flight departed in the last six years.